aylaIssi/Flo_Rfm_Project/README.md

 Two specific cases are discussed for targeting customers: targeting women shoe shoppers among champions and loyal customers, and applying a discount for men and children categories for specific customer segments.

-## Bonus Section:
+## Additional Content:

-There is a bonus section analyzing total expenses for different product categories.
+There is an additional section analyzing total expenses for different product categories.
 Suggestions:

 It's important to handle missing values appropriately and check for any potential data quality issues.